 Chinese travelers are sometimes perceived as rude by Westerners.
 This can be caused by their expectation that money equals good service.
 They expect the service to run fast without delay, and if this does not happen, they feel personally insulted.
 Give your Chinese guests extra attention and apologize for even the smallest delay or inconvenience (just in case, you know!).

 Ctrip is China’s largest online travel agency with an 80% market share (WOW!).
 It provides transportation tickets, reservations for accommodation, and corporate travel management.
 Ctrip’s headquarters are based in Beijing (Geography lesson; Capital of China!), and Rentals United has worked with Ctrip since 2016.
-To be eligible for Ctrip, you have to have at least 5 properties, and you need to work with Expedia, Agoda or Booking.com because Ctrip will the Chinese translation from either of these sites.
+To be eligible for Ctrip, you have to have at least 5 properties, and you need to work with Expedia, Agoda or Booking.com because Ctrip will need the Chinese translation from either of these sites.
 (Note: Advertise automatically on all these listing sites with Rentals United!).

 Agoda is a travel meta-search engine and a travel fare aggregator, with a large focus on the Asian market.
 Agoda offers affordable airfares and additionally a wide range of choice in booking from hotels, seaside resorts, bed & breakfast to home-stays.
 Rentals United has worked with Agoda since 2016, they have 18 million customers worldwide in 28 countries, and it´s part of The Priceline Group with Booking.com, Kayak and many more!
 Still need convincing? 😉